Buddhism in Japan: Meiji period (1868–1912)

 Anti-Buddhist government policies and religious persecution put many Buddhist institutions on the defensive against those who saw it as the enemy of the Japanese people.
 This led Japanese Buddhist institutions to re-examine and re-invent the role of Buddhism in a modernizing Japanese state which now supported state Shintō.
 There were a broad range of reform strategies and movements which aimed at positioning Buddhism as a useful partner to a modernizing Japan.
 This included clerical reform to tighten discipline as well as reforms concerning doctrine and practice.
 Some Buddhists sought to modernize Buddhist thought by combining it with Western science and philosophy.

 This reformed "new Buddhism" (shin bukkyō) was often promoted by laypersons, such as Sakaino Kōyō (1871–1933) and Takashima Beihō (1875–1949) who founded the Shin Bukkyōto Dōshikai (New Buddhist Friends' Association) in 1899 and promoted social justice activities.
 The New Buddhists often joined Japanese nationalist patriotism with Buddhist virtues.
 Some new Buddhist organizations fully embraced Japanese nationalism, such as the Kokuchūkai (Pillar of the Nation Society) of Tanaka Chigaku (1861–1939), who promoted Japanese Imperialism as a way to spread the message of the Lotus Sutra.
 Another new Buddhist society was the Keii-kai (Woof and Warp Society, founded in 1894), which was critical of doctrinal rigidity of traditional Buddhism and championed what they termed "free investigation" (jiyū tōkyū) as a way to respond to the rapid changes of the time.

+The era also saw many innovations in Japanese Buddhist thought and philosophy, led by modernist thinkers who have been labeled “doctrinal modernists” (kindai kyōgakusha 近代教学者) by historians.
+The term refers to numerous influential figures like Shimaji Mokurai (1838–1911), Murakami Senshō (1851–1929), Inoue Enryō (1858–1919), Tanaka Chigaku (1861–1939), Kiyozawa Manshi(1863–1903), Nishida Kitarō (1870–1945), and Suzuki Daisetz (1870–1966).

-Kiyozawa Manshi's Seishin-shugi (Spiritualism) movement promoted the idea that Buddhists should focus on self-cultivation without relying on organized Buddhism or the state.
+A major modernist figure in Shin Buddhism was Kiyozawa Manshi, whose Seishin-shugi (Spiritualism) movement promoted the idea that Buddhists should focus on self-cultivation without relying on organized Buddhism or the state.
 Kiyozawa and his friends lived together in a commune called Kōkōdō (Vast Cavern), and published a journal called Seishinkai (Spiritual World).
 Other Buddhists focused on adherence to the ten precepts, such as Shaku Unshō who created formed a lay organization known as the Jūzen-kai (Association for the Ten Precepts).